rtCamp/Frappe-Manager/docs/commands/restart.md

 **Options**:

-* `--web`: Restart the web tier (frappe and socketio).
+* `--web`: Restart the web tier (frappe and socketio).  [default: true]
-* `--workers`: Restart the worker tier (schedule and the RQ workers).
+* `--workers`: Restart the worker tier (schedule and the RQ workers).  [default: true]
-* `--redis`: Restart redis too; this briefly disconnects every consumer.
+* `--redis`: Restart redis too; this briefly disconnects every consumer.  [default: false]
-* `--nginx`: Restart the bench nginx service, e.g. after a proxy or TLS config change.
+* `--nginx`: Restart the bench nginx service, e.g. after a proxy or TLS config change.  [default: false]
-* `--container`: Restart whole containers instead of supervisor processes: slower, and it starts a stopped bench.
+* `--container`: Restart whole containers instead of supervisor processes: slower, and it starts a stopped bench.  [default: false]
 * `--force`: Kill everything fast instead of restarting it gracefully.
-Implies --no-drain; conflicts with --drain and --rolling.
+Implies --no-drain; conflicts with --drain and --rolling.  [default: false]
 * `--rolling`: Zero-downtime recreate of the web tier on the current image tag; image benches only.
-Web-only, so it conflicts with --redis, --nginx and --no-web.
+Web-only, so it conflicts with --redis, --nginx and --no-web.  [default: false]
-* `--drain/--no-drain`: Wait for in-flight RQ jobs before restarting workers, and abort the restart if they outlast \[workers].drain_timeout.
+* `--drain/--no-drain`: Wait for in-flight RQ jobs before restarting workers, and abort the restart if they outlast \[workers].drain_timeout.  [default: true]
-* `--service`: Restart only the named service (repeatable); overrides the group flags and skips the drain.
+* `--service TEXT`: Restart only the named service (repeatable); overrides the group flags and skips the drain.

 ## Examples